spenciefy/step-fun/README.md

 - Created with `create-expo-app`, but using development builds outside of Expo Go because we use native modules
 - `expo-router` for screen routing based on file paths
 - [Tamagui](https://tamagui.dev/) for UI components
-- React Query and Axios for API and data management
 - EAS build service for deployment

 ## Installation